obronchain/BS21_ches2020CTF/README.rst

    python3 compute_snr.py -d <D>
    python3 modeling.py -d <D>

-`gen_labels.py` derives the values for each of the intermediate variables (share) by using the implementation sources (with additional MACRO).
+`gen_labels.py` derives the values for each of the shares within the masked Sbox by using the implementation sources (with additional MACRO).
-`compute_snr.py` computes the SNR for each of the variables. `modeling.py` builds the templates.
+`compute_snr.py` computes the SNR for each of the shares within the masked Sbox.
+`modeling.py` builds a template for each of shares by using `LDAClassifier` in SCALib.

 Reporting
 ~~~~~~~~~
-In order display the results of profiling (SNR and PoIs), the user can start
+In order display the results of profiling (SNR and PoIs), the user can start the
-the interactive script `report_profiling.py`.
+interactive script `report_profiling.py`.
 The user will first be asked the
 intermediate variables within the masked Sbox he wants to display.
-Second, he will be asked what byte
+Second, he
-within that 32-bit variable we wants to report.
-He so has to choose a byte index
+will be asked what byte within that 32-bit variable we wants to report.
+He so
-(0,1,2 or 3).
-The script is used by running the command:
+has to choose a byte index (0,1,2 or 3).
+The script is used by running the
+command:

 .. code-block::